Words by Akeem Balogun and GRXMX

 “To you that’s grime playing, but that’s just the sound of Tower Hamlets.”
 Tower Hamlets

 L.O.N.D.O.N is grime executed well by someone who has an innate understanding of it and who lives and breathes it.
-It is everything great about grime flawlessly packaged together and delivered in an unrestrained way that leaves you wondering if the artist who has made it is aware of how successful it is or if they have just put it together out of instinct and habit.
+It is everything great about the genre flawlessly packaged together and delivered in an unrestrained way that leaves you wondering if the artist who has made it is aware of how successful it is or if they have just put it together out of instinct and habit.

 It’s often said that grime isn’t an album genre.
 L.O.N.D.O.N proves otherwise.